 So, how to fix this?

-Make sure you have a budget line in your budget for gifts.
+Make sure you have a budget line in your annual budget for Christmas gifts.
 Think through who you are buying for, what celebrations you’ll be buying gifts for, and where the money will be coming from for these gifts.
 It may also be helpful to have an idea of your Christmas budget per child.

 If you have extra cash in your budget, consider yourself blessed.

-If you don’t have that extra money, it is super important that you start saving now.
+If you don’t have that extra money, it is super important that you start saving for your Christmas shopping now.

 How can you do that without getting another job?

 The best way I have found to do this is to cut out frivolous spending.
-Start by cutting out things like coffee out, going to the car wash, eating out as often, etc.
+Start by cutting out things like coffee out, going to the car wash, etc.